eshansurendra/handwritten-digit-classification/docs/README.md

 ![Handwritten Digit Classification with TensorFlow](/jupyter-notebook/images/1_1.png)

+> [!TIP]
+> For a more comprehensive understanding of the implementation, refer this [notebook on Kaggle](https://www.kaggle.com/code/eshansurendra/handwritten-digit-classification-with-tensorflow)

 ## Project Overview

 The project is structured into several stages, each addressing a specific aspect of image classification with TensorFlow: